pykeen/pykeen/docs/source/tutorial/using_wandb.rst

     results = hpo_pipeline(
         model='RotatE',
         dataset='Kinships',
-        result_tracker='mlflow'
+        result_tracker='wandb',
         result_tracker_kwargs=dict(
-            project_name='pykeen_experiments',
+            project='pykeen_project',
-            experiment_name='new run'
+            experiment='new run',
         ),
     )

-You can also specify an optional ``experiment_name`` which will appear on the website instead of randomly generated labels.
+You can also specify an optional ``experiment`` which will appear on the website instead of randomly generated labels.

 Additional documentation of the valid keyword arguments can be found under :class:`pykeen.trackers.WANDBResultTracker`.